zovoilis-lab/Flye/docs/USAGE.md

 Input Data Preparation
 ----------------------

-ABruijn works directly with base-called raw reads and does not require any prior error correction.
+Flye works directly with base-called raw reads and does not require any prior error correction.
 The algorithm will work on corrected reads as well, but the running time might increase significantly.

-ABruijn automatically detects chimeric reads or reads with low quality ends, so you do not need to trim them before the assembly.
+Flye automatically detects chimeric reads or reads with low quality ends, so you do not need to trim them before the assembly.
 However, it is always worth checking for possible contamination in the reads, since it may affect the automatic selection of estimated parameters for solid kmers and genome size / coverage.